 Easy to remember.

-We'll put it up on the website, make it easy.
+We'll put it up on the website.

 And be respectful.

-Just why don't you explain before you make this decision?
+Why don't you explain before you make this decision?

 This is a very important decision at an important time in American history.

-Let's see what they if they'll respond to the people.
+Let's see what they, if they'll respond to the people.

 They don't care about the talk show host.